rafaelghiorzi/.github/SECURITY.md

 - What repository is the problem in
 - What is the problem causing
 - What files are problematic
-- Potential fixes if any
+- Potential fixes, if you think of any

 ## Preferred Languages